From the Roman Empire to the Counts de Rougé

 Inhabited since the Roman era, Baronville was first a stronghold meant to protect the Voise Valley.

-In 1868, his great grandson the Marquis de Pomereu d’Aligre, destroyed the original chateau, and built the current one, in order to host grand bals during the Second Empire.
+In 1868, his great grandson the Marquis de Pomereu d’Aligre, demolished the original chateau in order to build the current one, to host grand bals during the luxurious Second Empire.

 During the 20th century, the chateau lived through the trials of war and military occupations, until the Count and Countess Bertrand de Rougé, descendants of the previous owners, restored the chateau and decided to open it to weddings.

 It is now owned by their son and his wife Count and Countess Aymeric de Rougé who are passionately preserving this historic estate for future generations.